jasonadamyoung/rambleon-org/content/posts/2019-10-09-kuberneetus-kuberneetus-kuberneetus.md

 In my last post, I wrote that the fundamental reason that I have a kubernetes cluster running this blog was that: &#8220;I needed to port an application that I developed from the ground up &#8211; and understand the end-to-end experience as both developer, cluster support, and sysadmin.&#8221;

-So I set out to take [an app I have developed over the last several years][1] and that was rebuilt this past year that helps some friends of mine manage a simulation baseball league (and then for good measure [the previous version, which conducts the yearly draft][2] ) and deploy it to the kubernetes cluster.
+So I set out to take [an app I have developed over the last several years][1] and that was rebuilt this past year that helps some friends of mine manage a simulation baseball league (and then for good measure the previous version, which conducts the yearly draft ) and deploy it to the kubernetes cluster.

 My secondary goal was when I did a &#8220;git push&#8221; I wanted the application to automatically update.